Connor Joe Player Props: Pirates vs. Reds

 Reds Pitching Rankings

-- The Reds pitching staff is 11th in the league with a collective 9.1 strikeouts per nine innings.
+- The Reds pitching staff ranks ninth in the league with a collective 9.3 strikeouts per nine innings.

-- The Reds have the 26th-ranked team ERA across all MLB pitching staffs (5.41).
+- The Reds have a 5.36 team ERA that ranks 26th among all MLB pitching staffs.

-- Reds pitchers combine to allow 20 total home runs at a rate of 1.1 per game (to rank 11th in the league).

-- Weaver will make his first start of the season for the Reds.

 © 2023 Data Skrive.
 All rights reserved.